All Episodes

 She didn't address, you know, everyone claimed that Donald Trump's speech was dark.

-His feature was dark.
+His speech was dark.

 Why?

-Because he told the truth that there are millions more Americans in poverty, you know, some 14 million more in poverty and on food stamps, and that we have the lowest labor participation rate now in 51 in what?
+Because he told the truth that there are millions more Americans in poverty, you know, some 14 million more in poverty and on food stamps, and that we have the lowest labor participation rate now in 51, in what, since the 1970s, we have the lowest home ownership rate in 51 years.

 We have one in five American families that don't have a single family member working.

-You know, like a State of the Union laundry list speech.
+No elegance, no theme holding it together, you know, like a State of the Union laundry list speech.

 And Hillary, frankly, doesn't speak well.